 For the Comadres, the present is infused with possibility and challenge.
 El Salvador’s Supreme Court appears poised to overturn the amnesty law that for 20 years has protected perpetrators of wartime atrocities from prosecution.
 Days after the court agreed to hear arguments in that case, however, San Salvador’s conservative Archbishop Alas shuttered the nation’s most prominent human rights archive, Tutela Legal.
 Since then, he has effectively confiscated the evidence by which countless crimes might be tried.
 In response the Comadres are touring the U.S., raising money to establish a new organization, Tutela Legal Doctor Maria Julia Hernandez, named after a renowned worker for Salvadoran justice.

 I found cynicism impossible in El Salvador.
 During my time there, a song far catchier than ARENA’s played on a loop in my head.
 I don’t know if you recall Frank Sinatra’s “High Hopes,” the jingle of John F. Kennedy’s presidential campaign?
 There’s a lyric that goes, “Just what makes that little old ant think he’ll move a rubber tree plant?”
 It seemed an appropriate metaphor for the Salvadorans, those of the right and the left, who are pursuing democracy as a fresh endeavor with a palpable spirit of revelry and adventure.
-Returning to the U.S., with the Sturm und Drang of CNN blaring in the Houston airport, the contrast couldn’t have been plainer.If you like what you just read, click HERE to donate now.
+Returning to the U.S., with the Sturm und Drang of CNN blaring in the Houston airport, the contrast couldn’t have been plainer.To support journalism like this, donate to the Texas Observer.